Call our free helpline0808 808 3555

 are doing this, and to ask if the school will support your

-What if the local authority say no?
+local authority say no?

 The local authority can refuse if they don't think your child